-• Objective test, consisting of one or more tests that consist of both theoretical and practical issues and problems (60%) (B4, TE7, R4).

-• Evaluation of laboratory activities from the preparation of papers / reports and / or oral (40%) (B4, TE7, R4).
+- Objective test, consisting of one or more tests that consist of both theoretical and practical issues and problems (60%) (B4, TE7, R4). - Evaluation of laboratory activities from online questionnaires and a practical exam (40%) (B4, TE7, R4).

-It is mandatory to obtain a minimum of 4 points on the parties to perform an average of all notes.
+It is mandatory to obtain a minimum of 4 points on each part to perform an average of all marks.